Propenchiefer/iOSRamBench/README.md

 ## Installation
 Sideload or build the project in Xcode with the increased memory entitlement.

-## Usage
-Launch the app.
-Tap “Start Benchmark” to allocate memory until the system limit is reached.
-View the maximum allocated RAM (e.g., “Last benchmark: 6.123 GB (iOS 18.5)”).
-Monitor real-time memory stats, updated every second.
-Tap “Clear Results” to reset saved benchmarks.
+(it seem's the increased debugging memory limit / the extended virtual addressing entitlement's also play a role.
+For best result's with testing and your applications, enable those too if accessible.)

 ## Contributing
 Contributions are welcome!
-Please submit issues or pull requests for bug fixes, feature enhancements, or documentation improvements, respecting the CC BY-NC 4.0 license.
+Please submit issues or pull requests for bug fixes, or feature enhancements.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 You are free to share and adapt the material, provided you give appropriate credit and do not use it for commercial purposes.